openbermuda/karmapi/docs/nodice/inertia.rst

 I am also not sure how the waves get modulated when you take into account the way the central black hole itself distorts space time.

-I believe *anoptu* discusses geodesics can follow a cusp-like path?
+I believe *anpftu* discusses geodesics can follow a cusp-like path?

 This would allow lots of opportunity for modulation of the wave.